Yelp/nrtsearch/docs/highlighting.rst

   message Highlight {

     enum Type {
-        // The default highlighter in global settings is FAST_VECTOR; In field_settings is no-override (use global settings) DEFAULT = 0;
+        // When DEFAULT is set in global setting, use fast vector highlighter; when set for field setting, use the type from the global setting.
+        DEFAULT = 0;
         FAST_VECTOR = 1;
-        PLAIN = 2;  // not supported yet
+        // not supported yet
+        PLAIN = 2;
         CUSTOM = 3;
     }

     message Settings {
         // Specify type of highlighter to use.
 Ignored right now in nrtsearch.
         Type highlighter_type = 1;
-        // Used along with post_tags to specify how to wrap the highlighted text repeated string pre_tags = 2;
+        // Used along with post_tags to specify how to wrap the highlighted text. repeated string pre_tags = 2;
-        // Used along with pre_tags to specify how to wrap the highlighted text repeated string post_tags = 3;
+        // Used along with pre_tags to specify how to wrap the highlighted text. repeated string post_tags = 3;
-        // Number of characters in highlighted fragment, 100 by default google.protobuf.UInt32Value fragment_size = 4;
+        // Number of characters in highlighted fragment, 100 by default. google.protobuf.UInt32Value fragment_size = 4;
         // Maximum number of highlight fragments to return, 5 by default.
 If set to 0 returns entire text as a single fragment ignoring fragment_size. google.protobuf.UInt32Value max_number_of_fragments = 5;
-        // Specify a query here if highlighting is desired against a different query than the search query Query highlight_query = 6;
+        // Specify a query here if highlighting is desired against a different query than the search query.
-        // Set to true to highlight fields only if specified in the search query.
-        // This field is identical to field_match_v2 but doesn't support field override.
-This setting will be ignored if field_match_v2 is present. bool field_match = 7 [deprecated = true];
+        Query highlight_query = 6;
-        // Set to true to highlight fields only if specified in the search query.
-(Default is false) google.protobuf.BoolValue field_match_v2 = 8;
+        // Set to true to highlight fields only if specified in the search query. google.protobuf.BoolValue field_match = 7;
         // Sorts highlighted fragments by score when set to true.
 By default, fragments will be output in the order they appear in the field.
-(Default is true) google.protobuf.BoolValue score_ordered = 9;
+(Default is true) google.protobuf.BoolValue score_ordered = 8;
         // Select Fragmenter between span (default) and simple.
-This is only applicable for plain highlighters. google.protobuf.StringValue fragmenter = 10;
+This is only applicable for plain highlighters. google.protobuf.StringValue fragmenter = 9;
         // Let the fragment builder respect the multivalue fields.
 Each fragment won't cross multiple value fields if set true.
-(Default is false) google.protobuf.BoolValue discrete_multivalue = 11;
+(Default is false) google.protobuf.BoolValue discrete_multivalue = 10;
         // When highlighter_type is CUSTOM, use this string identifier to specify the highlighter.
-It is ignored for any other highlighter_types. string custom_highlighter_name = 12;
+It is ignored for any other highlighter_types. string custom_highlighter_name = 11;
     }

     // Highlight settings